kavyahuja/cs1302-ce29/README.md

 1. **Group Member 2:** Increase the value for `Y_FINAL` and then run `make` to show the plots.
 Do this multiple times increasing `Y_FINAL` slowly (by a few hundred each time).
 Then, answer the following **questions to in `Notes.md`:**

-   do these functions group together or separate more when compared to:
+   do these **cubic functions** functions group together or separate more when compared to:

    5. each other?
-   6. the quadratic functions?
+   6. the quadratic functions? -- also, how would you describe the quadratics now that you see them in the the presence of cubics?
+Please reread <a href="#note">the note</a> from earlier to put this into perspective.
-   7. the linear functions?
+   7. the linear functions? -- also, how would you describe the linears now that you see them in the the presence of cubics?
+Please reread <a href="#note">the note</a> from earlier to put this into perspective.

 1. **Group Member 2:** Change `Y_FINAL` back to `100`.

-1. **Group Member 2:** Call the `addSeries` method of `ChartUtility` to plot the following exponential functions for `0 <= n <= 100` in addition to any previous functions plotted.
+1. **Group Member 2:** Call the `addSeries` method of `ChartUtility` to plot the following **exponential** functions for `0 <= n <= 100` in addition to any previous functions plotted.

    * `Math.pow(2.0, n) + Math.pow(n, 2.0)`
    * `Math.pow(1.5, n) + 32.0`